 For network related issue please visit hemelix.com/network/

-Visual studio may mess up sometime then it may be difficult to add route, in this case we need to follow this tips.
+The visual studio may mess up some time then it may be difficult to add a route, in this case, we need to follow these tips.

 01: Clean the route from the PLC and the PC

-02: Rebuild the project for target (for x86 PLC build it for x86)
+02: Rebuild the project for the target (for x86 PLC build it for x86)

-03: Also check in which computer SCADA is running if SCADA can’t connect over ADS
+03: Also check in which computer HMI/SCADA is running if HMI/SCADA can’t connect over ADS

 04: If you are using for example other than Beckhoff computer and if the device ADMIN log in name other than Administrator then for routing add the same login name (other than Administrator)